mattermost/docs/source/collaborate/install-desktop-app.rst

   **Disable automatic updates**

   Automatic desktop app updates can be disabled by configuring the supported group policy.
-See the `MSI installer and group policy documentation </install/desktop-msi-installer-and-group-policy-install.html>`__ for instructions on installing the Mattermost Desktop App via an MSI installer, and configuring supported group policies.
+See the :doc:`MSI installer and group policy documentation </install/desktop-msi-installer-and-group-policy-install>` for instructions on installing the Mattermost Desktop App via an MSI installer, and configuring supported group policies.
 Changes to group policies require you to restart Mattermost for those changes to take effect.

 .. tab:: macOS